-Committee Members are asked to consider:
+Committee Members are asked to consider and agree:

 - a.
 The changes to the corporate risk register (Appendices A and B), the progress with mitigating the risks; and - b.
 The scrutiny options for managing corporate risks, (Appendix C); - c.
 The heat map of corporate risks (Appendix D); - d.
-The background information to the report (Appendix E); - e.
+The draft summary of the Benchmarking Club 2018 results (Appendix E); - e.
+The background information to the report (Appendix F); - f.
 If any further action is required.